3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Applications of 3D Gaussian Splatting

-For animating existing 3DGS from input video, BAGS~\cite{zhang2024bags} introduces neural bones and skinning weights to describe the spatial deformation based on canonical space.
+{Furthermore, some studies focus on \textit{\textbf{animating static canonical 3DGS}}~\cite{zhang2024bags, wu2025sc4d} to achieve better control.
+Among them, }BAGS~\cite{zhang2024bags} introduces neural bones and skinning weights to describe the spatial deformation based on canonical space.
 Using diffusion model priors and rigid body constraints, BAGS can be manually manipulated to achieve novel pose rendering.